Jordan

 Category: Spooky Read

 Want to know more about how we categorize books?
-See our Glossary for details.
+See our Lexicon for details.

 Rating: 3/5 Stars

-The main character, Emilia, is an Italian witch who basically grew up in the kitchen alongside her Nonna, parents, and twin sister, all of which work at their restaurant Sea & Vine.
+The main character, Emilia, is an Italian witch who basically grew up in the kitchen alongside her Nonna, parents, and twin sister, all of whom work at their restaurant Sea & Vine.
 Right off the bat, this book draws you into so many amazing food descriptions.

 The tension steadily builds throughout the beginning, starting with superstitious Nonna's mutterings of demons, followed by rumors of two dead witches not far from their village, and culminating in the death of Emilia's twin sister Vittoria, which launches Emilia on a mission of justice.
 This mission has her dabbling in dark magic that accidentally (and conveniently) bonds her to a hot, snarky demon.